EDITORIAL: When Silence Was Golden: Lessons from Life 100 Years Ago

 But perhaps the most bewildering change, if I imagine the eyes of a time traveler, is not the technology itself but the relentless stream of information and opinion that defines our age.
 We’re connected to a global network that delivers news from every corner of the earth at the speed of light.

-Social media, podcasts, and an ever-churning sea of memes create a cacophony not unlike the recent overwhelming buzzing of cicadas in Middle Georgia.
+Social media, podcasts, and an ever-churning sea of memes create a cacophony not unlike the recent intense buzzing of cicadas in Middle Georgia.
 It is dizzying and, at times, overwhelming: a firehose of perspectives and theories that never stops.

 In 1924, life would have been more contained.
 People gained their news from newspapers, books, word of mouth, or, for the lucky few, the early radio broadcasts.
 Opinions were shaped by face-to-face conversations with neighbors, by the lessons passed down through families, and by community norms.